remotion-dev/remotion/packages/docs/docs/using-audio.md

   );
 };
 ```

+In this example we are using the [interpolate()](/docs/interpolate) function to fade the audio in over 30 frames.
+Note that because values below 0 are not allowed, we need to set the `extrapolateLeft: 'clamp'` option to ensure no negative values.

+Inside the callback function, the first frame at which audio is being played is numbered `0`, regardless of the value of `useCurrentFrame()`.

+Prefer using a callback function if the volume is changing.
+This will enable Remotion to draw a volume curve in the timeline and is more performant.

 :::note
 When using the [`<Player>`](/docs/player), note that Mobile Safari [does not support the `volume` property](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/Using_HTML5_Audio_Video/Device-SpecificConsiderations/Device-SpecificConsiderations.html#//apple_ref/doc/uid/TP40009523-CH5-SW11).
 The audio mix may not play as intended.